 Facebook’s People Search actually begins after you find the Profile.
-In this post I’m sharing 5 queries to launch this journey and search with a purpose using Facebook Graph URLs.
+In this post I’m sharing 5 queries to launch this journey using Facebook Graph URLs.
 Each query has a different strength and a different focus.
 Each also leads us down different paths.

 If you’re looking for the default starting point, this is it.
 The /photos-of/ query requests all Photos tagged to a Profile.
-This means you’ll see all Photos that someone else linked to the Profile you’re looking at.
-It also includes Photos uploaded by that Profile as the Profile Photo unless it’s set to private.
+This means you’ll see all Photos that someone else linked to the Profile you’re interested in.
+It also includes Photos uploaded by that person as the Profile Photo unless it’s set to private.

 Profile Photos and Photos Tagged to Profile by Anyone